-Monanthes is a genus of small, succulent, subtropical plants of the Crassulaceae family.
-The about ten species are mostly endemic to the Canary Islands and Savage Islands, with some found on Madeira.
+Monanthes is a genus of small subtropical succulent plants in the Crassulaceae family.
+About ten species are mainly endemic to the Canary Islands and the Savage Islands, some found on Madeira.
 Its center of diversity is Tenerife, with seven species occurring on this island.
 On Fuerteventura and Lanzarote, only Monanthes laxiflora occurs.

-Species of Monanthes differ considerably in life- and growth-form.
-Most species make stemless to short stemmed rosettes of tiny, strongly succulent leaves and do not reach more than 0.4 inch (1 cm) in diameter.
+The species differ considerably in life and growth form.
+However, most species make stemless to short-stemmed rosettes of tiny, strongly fleshy leaves and do not reach more than 0.4 inches (1 cm) in diameter.

-Water: It likes a winter’s rest and should be kept dry during the winter months.
-From early spring the plant will begin to grow and watering should be increased gradually until late spring when the plant should be in full growth.
-Water regularly during the growing period so long as the plant pot is allowed to drain and not sit in a tray of water.
+These succulents like to have a winter rest period where watering should be reduced to a bare minimum.
+They will begin to grow in early spring, and watering should be increased gradually until late spring when the plants should be in full growth.
+Water regularly during active growth as long as the pot is allowed to drain and not sit in a water tray.

-It is easy to propagate either through rosette cuttings or seed.
+Monanthes are easy to propagate either through rosette cuttings or seeds.